erickhun/blog/content/posts/taipei-restaurants.md

 ![](/img/taipei-restaurants/donburi.jpg)

-This was a really hard list to do.
-I'm sure I might have forgotten some gems, but that will be the opportunity to make another post.
-You can see here the pins of restaurant I've liked (pink) and the one I want to try (green):
+This wasn't an easy list to do.
+I, for sure, have forgotten some great gems.
+That will be the opportunity to make another post.
+Here how looks like all the restaurants I still want to try (in green), and the one I liked (in pink):

 ![](/img/taipei-restaurants/taipei-map.jpg)

-If you enjoyed that selection, you might be a good fit for the "Foodies in Taipei Line group" where many fooedies contribute about what they eat and new finding in Taipei.
+If you want follow in real time my restaurant reviews, [follow my Google Maps profile](https://www.google.com/maps/contrib/103590446330914322330) .
+If you enjoyed that selection, you might be a good fit for the "Foodies in Taipei Line group" where many foodies contribute about what they eat and new finding in Taipei.
 Reach me out on [Twitter](https://twitter.com/eric_khun).
 I filter quite a bit, so try to sell yourself why you worth being added in the group ;)

 <style>